SRIRAJ22-ai/Flames-Game/README.md

 - Clean and readable Python code
 - Modular FLAMES logic
-- Easy to customize or extend
+- Easy to customise or extend
 - No external libraries required

 ---